 Go explore your home town.

-- Visit that new coffee shop you’ve been meaning to try out.
+- Visit that new coffee shop you’ve meant to try out.

 - Visit historic sites or tourist spots you’ve never been to